attack68/rateslib/docs/source/i_whatsnew.rst

        (`769 <https://github.com/attack68/rateslib/pull/769>`_)
    * - Bug
-     - The SABR functions are modified to handle ``expiry`` for an interpolated :class:`~rateslib.fx_volatility.SabrSurface`.
+     - The SABR functions are modified to handle ``expiry`` for an interpolated :class:`~rateslib.fx_volatility.FXSabrSurface`.
 Previously, the specific expiry was used to evaluate the volatility on each *SabrSmile*.
 Now the relevant *Smile* expiry is used as the entry to the SABR function before interpolating for the given expiry.
        (`757 <https://github.com/attack68/rateslib/pull/757>`_)